otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • What is the number of the last locus assembled for M2?

     • Use the tail command on the file ```denovo.log``` to find the information about the number of variants that remained.

-    • Use this technique how many loci were assembled for M3 to M5 once it has finished to run  count the loci and save those numbers along in a text file ```r80_loci.tsv.```.
+    • Using this technique, how many loci were assembled for M3 to M5 once it has finished to run  count the loci and save those numbers along in a text file ```r80_loci.tsv.```.

     • Which iteration of M provided the highest number of r80 loci?